tydaeus/notes/git/viewing_history.md

 ### Viewing Commit Log

-Use `git log` to view the history of commits with their time, user id, hash, and commit message.
+Use `git log [commit]` to view the history of commits with their time, user id, hash, and commit message.

 #### Viewing Commit Details